sab1126/magicface/README.md

 1. Download the utils that will be used for cropping and parsing the face from [OneDrive](https://unioulu-my.sharepoint.com/:u:/g/personal/mwei23_univ_yo_oulu_fi/EVASuyMAoSJKrEqiTmwouKEB65bb4xAjuKkVervBrXNbHA?e=HoGghH).
 Unzip it, take out the files and put them under the `utils` directory.
 2. Crop your image into the resolution of 512 $\times$ 512.
-Please provide the image including more than one face, otherwise it will result in an error.
+Please provide the image including at least one face, otherwise it will result in an error.
 ```console
 cd utils
 python preprocess.py --img_path <your-image-path> --save_path <your-save-path>